Community Benefits

 Veterans come to the civilian workforce with extensive technical and nontechnical skills gained through military experience and training.
 Many of these skills have direct applicability to the oil and natural gas industry, making it an ideal industry for transitioning service members and veterans.

-Over the last several years, the number of veterans working in the oil and natural gas and petrochemical industries has been growing.
+Over the last several years, the number of veterans working in the oil and natural gas and petrochemical industries has grown.
 These veterans are diverse, with thousands of female and minority veterans filling positions in all sectors of the industry and across all regions of the country.

 Although the challenge of translating military skills to civilian occupations can be daunting for both veterans and hiring managers, the Veterans Energy Pipeline serves as an online tool that pairs veterans with oil and gas occupations aligned with their skills and experiences.
 The tool also shows where there may be gaps in needed skills to connect veterans with ways to supplement their skills with additional education and training that may be required for available positions.